theokiwi/theokiwi/README.md

 ### ✨ A Little More About Me

 -   💻 Over 2 years of programming experience.
--   🐧 Aspiring Operating Systems developer and Linux enthusiast.
+-   🐧 Linux enthusiast.
--   ❤️ Passionate about low-level programming and game development.
+-   ❤️ Passionate about low-level programming, game development, AI and Data Science.
 -   🎯 My goal is to build a solid academic foundation while also gaining experience in the software industry.

 ---